ZeroOneStudio/backupmasta/README.md

 How to
 ======

-Set your Google Storage access keys in `data/credentials.json`.
+Create file `data/credentials.json` and set there your Google Storage access keys.
 For example:

     {
       "key" : "GOM1234TYDJUUIR33",